-First, let’s establish the value of design.
-From industrial design to branding, design-centric companies have outperformed the S&P by 228%1.
-McKinsey & Company notes that the best design performers increase their revenues and shareholder returns at nearly twice the rate of their industry counterparts.2
+From industrial design to branding, design-centric companies have outperformed the S&P by 228% (source).
+McKinsey & Company note that the best design performers increase their revenues and shareholder returns at nearly twice the rate of their industry counterparts (source).

 The market seems to empirically value those companies that are design-centered.
 But to make sure our black-and-white brain thinkers are still with us, let’s define design.

-Tim Brown, the CEO at IDEO, defines design as a way of thinking: “…design thinking, brings together what is desirable from a human point of view with what is technologically feasible and economically viable.”
+Tim Brown, the CEO at IDEO, defines design as a way of thinking: “…design thinking, brings together what is desirable from a human point of view with what is technologically feasible and economically viable” (source).

-That’s great, but if design is based on “what is desirable from a human point of view,” that’s personal preference, right?
-Like why I like the way my Keen loafers look versus how other brands do.
-Or why people prefer the Android OS and some prefer Apple’s IOS.
+That’s great, but if design is based on “what is desirable from a human point of view,” that’s a personal preference, right?
+Like why I prefer the way Nike trainers look and feel versus other brands.
+Or why some people prefer the Android OS and others prefer Apple’s iOS.

 So, design appeal needs to be measured.
-Otherwise it’s simply a gamble left to the opinion of others.
-This naturally leads to the question if design needs to be measured, what is the method to which it is evaluated?
+Otherwise, it’s simply a gamble left to the opinion of others.
+How do we do that?
+Here you go, logic people… research!

-Research is Clark Kent to Creative’s Superman.
-It collects the relevant facts, assets, and stakeholder interviews, identifies the goals of the project, evaluates the competitive landscape, analyzes and interprets the data, and then writes a summary to hand off to the creative team.
+Research is the Clark Kent to design’s Superman.
+It collects the relevant facts, assets, and stakeholder interviews, identifies the goals of the project, evaluates the competitive landscape, analyzes and interprets the data, then writes a summary to hand off to the creative design team.

-Any creative project must reflect the goals and aspirations of the client and align those with their targeted personas, and the research conducted on these projects needs to allow the creative team to conceptually move a project towards those goals.
-The interpreted research outlined in the creative brief should allow your creative team to help them make that transition from good facts to good design.
+Any creative design project must reflect the goals and aspirations of the client and align those with their targeted personas, and the research conducted on these projects needs to direct the creative design team to conceptually move a project towards those goals.
+The interpreted research outlined in a creative design brief should allow your team to help them make that transition from good facts to good design.

-In essence, the creative brief activates the creative team, and is the foundation for the success or failure of the project.
-Theoretically, you could have great research, but if the interpretation is off, your creative team is out of alignment when they start the project and has a better chance of being off course.
+In essence, the creative design brief activates the creative team and is the foundation for the success or failure of the project.
+Theoretically, you could have great research, but if the interpretation is off, your creative team is out of alignment when they start the project and has a better chance of being off-course.

-At Rule29, our creative team is a Justice League of talent (no offense, MCU fans).
-For every Wonder Woman, Batman, and Flash here, we have a Diana Prince, Bruce Wayne, and Barry Allen doing the research and interpretation to inform the creative process and ultimately make it successful.
+At Rule29, our team is a Justice League of talent (no offense, MCU fans).
+For every creative Wonder Woman, Batman, and Flash designer here, we have the research Diana Prince, Bruce Wayne, and Barry Allen conducting the research, interpreting the results to inform the creative process, and ultimately driving the success of our superhero franchise.